MatissesProjects/Audio-Sequencer/PLAN.md

 Once the core application is stable, it can be expanded to generate new assets to fill in gaps.

 Local Audio Generation: Integrate open-source generation models like AudioCraft (MusicGen).
 If you have two beats that are structurally incompatible but you want to force a transition, you can prompt the local model to generate a custom 4-bar riser or transition sweep in the exact BPM and Key needed to bridge the gap seamlessly.

+---

+Next steps

+1. Unblock Phase 5: True Generative AI Transitions Currently, your TransitionGenerator in src/generator.py relies on Gemini to orchestrate a procedural noise sweep using white/pink noise and filters.
+You can unblock the ai-gen track by fully integrating audiocraft (MusicGen) to run locally on your RTX 4090.
+Instead of just noise sweeps, you can prompt MusicGen to synthesize custom 4-bar instrumental risers in the exact BPM and key needed to seamlessly bridge two structurally incompatible tracks.

+2. Stream Interaction Engine
+You can make the sequencer highly interactive by connecting it directly to your Twitch and YouTube streams.
+You could build a listener module that reads chat messages and feeds them into the EmbeddingEngine.
+If chat types "give me dark heavy bass" or "switch to chill piano," the app can convert that text into a 512-dimensional CLAP embedding and dynamically inject the most relevant track from your library into the FullMixOrchestrator's queue.
+Viewers could also use channel point redemptions to trigger the "Hyper-Mix" drops.

+3. Deep Learning Stem Separation
+In src/processor.py, your separate_stems method currently uses basic Harmonic/Percussive separation (HPSS) and frequency bandpassing.
+Upgrading this to use a deep learning model like Demucs or Spleeter would drastically improve the audio quality of isolated vocals and drums.
+This cleaner separation would allow your dynamic sidechain ducking and spectral masking to sound truly professional.

+4. Stochastic Production Edits (Auto-Chopping)
+To fix the issue of purely deterministic arrangements feeling repetitive, you can program genuine tension-building mechanics into your AudioProcessor.
+Implement a method that takes a 4-bar loop and automatically applies "micro-chopping"—slicing it into 2-bar, then 1-bar, then 1/4-beat stutters.
+By pairing this automated stutter with a rising pitch shift and a sweeping high-pass filter, the engine can autonomously generate massive EDM-style build-ups right before a drop.

+5. "Groove Lock" Smart Syncing
+While you are currently calculating the onset_density (beats per second) and using it in your scoring logic, you can utilize the actual onsets_json timestamps stored in the database to align the transients of different tracks.
+By slightly warping a background track so its transients lock perfectly onto the kick drum onsets of your foundation track, you eliminate rhythmic clashing entirely.